 Why be a Junior Counselor?

-Junior Counselor are given consistent and focused guidance during their 2 week position.
+Junior Counselor are given consistent and focused guidance during their time at camp.
 They have a coordinator who's focus is helping them grow into full-time counselors.
 Being a JC is a incredible opportunity to share your potential and show your abilities without the pressure of committing to a full-summer in a busy time.

 Junior Counselors will have specific in cabin and around camp requirements.
 We are aiming to give them in-cabin experience while also helping them understand the bigger picture of the camp operations.

 Junior Counselors will be able to lead class activities based on their interests and proof of knowledge of the materials.
-Because not all JC’s will not have attended Staff Training, they will not be lead instructors or sole instructors for a week-long course.
+Because not all JC’s will have attended Staff Training, they will not be sole instructors for a week-long course.

-All Junior Counselors will be assigned to help in the Camp Store and Kitchen to assist in their daily duties.
-While in the Camp Store, they will focus on restocking, inventory, and aiding the manager with sales.
-In the kitchen, they will help prep for meals and aid in clean up after meals.
+All Junior Counselors will be assigned to help alongside other staff around camp.
+This may include the camp store, kitchen, photography team and office.
 Working in these areas will give a better understanding of the positions that are critical to the daily needs of camp and campers.

 We are seeking to hire individuals described as enthusiastic, outgoing, positive, creative, bright, friendly, and caring.
 You should have good communication skills being able to effectively communicate ideas, thoughts, opinions, and instructions in a constructive manner; Be self-motivated having the ability to work on tasks and reach assigned goals; Be willing to learn new concepts and skills; Have the ability to work in a team being able to both give and take direction from others; And have a passion for science and animals and childhoood development.
 It takes a village to operate a summer camp.
 Introverts, Extroverts, Thinkers, Feelers, Early Risers, Night Owls - we appreciate all different qualities in all different people.
 But there is one thing everyone who is working for us this summer should understand: Camp Is For the Campers.